 - i.
-Numbers must be a minimum height of 5.5 inches, a minimum width of .75 inches, with a maximum width of 2 inches. - ii.
-Rider numbers and the approved AMA Pro Racing and series title logo are required on the front and rear number plates.
-The area on the top edge of the front and rear number plate is reserved for the official AMA Pro Racing logo, followed by the series title logo, followed again by the official AMA Pro Racing logo.
-This designated area shall be a height of 1 inch and a width of 8 inches. - iii.
-The approved number styles are included in this text.
-Excessive condensing or stretching of the numbers is not allowed. - iv.
+Front Numbers must be a minimum height of 5.5 inches, a minimum width of .75 inches, with a maximum width of 2 inches. - ii.
+Rear Numbers must be a minimum height of 4.5 inches, a minimum width of .75 inches, with a maximum width of 2 inches. - iii.
+Rider numbers and the official AMA Pro Racing Series Number Plate Logo are required on the front plate.
+The area on the top edge of the front number plate is reserved for the official series number plate logo and shall be a height of 1 inch and a width of 8 inches. - iv.
+Approved number styles are included in this text.
+Excessive condensing or stretching of the numbers is not allowed. - v.
 National Champions are required to use the number "1" and may use a special sized number.

-3.18 Rider Apparel
+3.18 Racer Apparel

 - a.
-Riders must wear helmets at all times when riding, including but not limited to practice sessions, qualifying sessions or while competing on course.
-Helmets must be of the full face type, conform to one of the following recognized standards, and have a label affixed certifying its approval:
+Racers must wear helmets at all times when operating a race machine, including but not limited to practice sessions, qualifying sessions or while competing on course.
+Helmets must be of the full-face type, conform to one of the following recognized standards, and have a label affixed certifying its approval:

 - i.
 USA: Snell M2010 or DOT FMVSS 218

 - ii.
 UNITED NATIONS: Regulation ECE 2205 P'

 - iii.
-UK: BSI 6658 Type A
+UK: BSI 6658 Type A - iv.

-- iv.
 Japan: JIS T 8133:2007 - b.
-All helmets used by riders in competition must be equipped with a commercially manufactured emergency helmet removal device such as the Eject® device.
-Riders will be responsible for ensuring that the device is properly installed and operable during all on-track activities.
+All helmets used by racers in competition must be equipped with a commercially manufactured emergency helmet removal device such as the Eject® device.
+Racers will be responsible for ensuring that the device is properly installed and operable during all on-track activities.
 An approved list of emergency helmet removal devices is available from the AMA Pro Racing Technical Department. - c.
-Goggles, face shields or other protective eyewear must be shatter-resistant.
+Goggles, face shields or other protective eyewear must be shatter resistant.
 Goggles must be worn at the start of each event. - d.
 Boots must be at least 8 inches high. - e.
-Devices designed solely for the purpose of reducing wind resistance may not be attached to the rider's apparel.
+Devices designed solely for the purpose of reducing wind resistance may not be attached to the racer's apparel.

 f.
-Rider Jersey:
+Racer Jersey:

 - i.
-Jerseys must be long sleeve and made of durable material that will protect the rider.
+Jerseys must be long sleeve and made of durable material that will protect the racer.
 Short sleeves or 3⁄4 sleeves are not permitted. - ii.
-The rider's assigned number must be displayed horizontally across the back of the jersey.
+The racer's assigned number must be displayed horizontally across the back of the jersey.
 The number must be a minimum height of 8 inches and a width of 1 inch. - iii.
 Numbers must be printed in a contrasting color from the jersey color surrounding the placement of the number.
 The number may be outlined.
 However, the color of the outlining must be in contrast to the jersey color as well as the number color. - iv.
 The official AMA Pro Racing logo must be displayed on the upper left front torso or left shoulder area of the jersey. - v.
-The rider's last name must be displayed horizontally across the back of the jersey at the shoulder line above the number. - vi.
-If a chest/back protector or neck brace is worn over the rider's jersey, the rider's entire name and assigned number must be visible either on the jersey or on the chest/back protector. - g.
-If the rider uses a chest/back protector, the official AMA Pro Racing logo must be displayed in the center front on the chest/back protector.
+The racer's last name must be displayed horizontally across the back of the jersey at the shoulder line above the number. - vi.
+If a chest/back protector or neck brace is worn over the racer's jersey, the racer's entire name and assigned number must be visible either on the jersey or on the chest/back protector. - g.
+If the racer uses a chest/back protector, the official AMA Pro Racing logo must be displayed in the center front on the chest/back protector.
 This is in addition to the logo displayed on the jersey.
 The minimum size of the logo is 3 inches wide by 13⁄4 inch high. - h.
-Pants must be full length and made of a material that will help protect the rider. - Riders must present a clean and neat appearance.
+Pants must be full length and made of a material that will help protect the racer. - i.
+Racers must present a clean and neat appearance.